 The Girl Before by J.P.
 Delaney

-The Girl Before will be the next psychological thriller on everyone’s lips this year.
+The Girl Before was the psychological thriller on everyone’s lips this year.
 The story follows Jane (Gugu Mbatha-Rawnd in the adaptation) who has found a beautiful minimalist home designed by an enigmatic architect, Edward Monkford (David Oyelowo) to rent.

 Jane quickly learns there is a long list of strange rules she must abide by when living in the house, plus she gets a peculiar housekeeper system that gathers information on "the user experience".